arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

 	- ![[attachments/Pasted image 20220507010002.png]]
 - **Synchronous Replication**
 - **Connection string does not require to be updated** (both the databases can be accessed by one DNS name, which allows for automatic app failover to standby database)
+- When failing over, **RDS flips the CNAME** record for the DB instance to point at the standby, which is in turn promoted to become the new primary.
 - **Cannot be used for scaling as the standby database cannot take read/write operation**

 ## Encryption